plumed/conda/README.md

-# Conda packages for Masterclass 2021
+# Conda packages for Masterclass 2021/2022

-This branch is used to build GROMACS.
+This branch is used to build GROMACS and LAMMPS.
 See instructions in masterclass documentation.